 Case II — Lake County, Illinois — Child Support Increase

-Represented Mother/Ex-Wife - Ex-Husband had a prior child support obligation for a child from a previous marriage which had kept child support for his second ex-wife at a minimum.
-Ex-Husband earned over $100,000 per year.
-Child support significantly increased to twenty (20) percent of Ex-Husband's net income. - July 2012 heard.
+Represented mother/ex-wife — ex-husband had a prior child support obligation for a child from a previous marriage, which had kept child support for his second ex-wife at a minimum.
+Ex-husband earned over $100,000 per year.
+Child support significantly increased to 20% of ex-husband’s net income. — July 2012 heard.

 Do you wonder what an equitable division of marital property might be in your divorce?